 The legal drinking age in BC is 19.
 Anyone under 19 is considered a minor and not permitted in drinking establishments and cannot purchase alcoholic beverages.
 Driving while under the influence of alcohol or drugs is against the law and is strictly enforced.

 Smoking is prohibited in all public buildings in British Columbia, including restaurants and bars.
 Please respect any posted signage while visiting the area.
 As of June 2018, smoking and vaping are prohibited within 6 metres of outdoor public places, including beaches and parks, in Tofino.

 We love a good celebration but the calm of these surroundings makes Tofino the haven it is today.
 Fireworks (which include display fireworks, pyrotechnic special effects fireworks and consumer fireworks like roman candles and pin wheels) and firecrackers are legally permitted only on these five dates, between the hours of 5:00pm and midnight:

 January 1, July 1, July 4, October 31 and December 31.

 Get the details of this local bylaw on the District of Tofino website.

 The crackling warmth of a beach fire is a quintessential part of the Tofino experience.
-Here’s the low-down on how to respect the easy rules:
+Here are rules to follow, as per the District of Tofino Outdoor Burning Bylaw, No.1071 :

 It is prohibited to use driftwood.
 Purchase your bundles of wood at campgrounds, gas stations and grocery stores.